What is data protection/GDPR insurance?

 Can you insure against a regulatory fine?

-In simple terms no – an insurance policy can not pay a regulatory fine on your behalf under current Irish Legal Standing, as to do so would undermine the basis of the current regulator systems in this area.
+In simple terms no – an insurance policy cannot pay a regulatory fine on your behalf under current Irish Legal Standing, as to do so would undermine the basis of the current regulator systems in this area.
 After all, fines are meant to be a deterrent, and if businesses are able to make an insurance claim to avoid paying up, this deterrent effect is lost.